 Want a Great Photo?
 Head to the Bridge

 As you arrive onto the shore of CocoCay, hang a left and you’ll pass over a bridge that heads to Chill Island.
 This bridge doesn’t seem like much, but it’s the best photo opportunity in our opinion.
 It looks back toward your ship docked at the pier.
 Here you can get a great photo of your ship, or get a photo of yourself with the ship in the background.

 Bring Your SeaPass Card… And Some Cash

 For the most part you’ll need your SeaPass card when you are at CocoCay.
 You’ll need it to exit and return to the ship, and you will also use the card to pay for things on the island.
 The one exception is that there is a straw market with local goods and souvenirs where you will need dollars.

 Overall, Royal Caribbean has made the island accessible to those in wheelchairs.
-For instance, there are beach wheelchairs available for use, and the Oasis Lagoon is also accessible.
+For instance, there are beach wheelchairs available for use, concrete paths are easy to navigate, and the Oasis Lagoon is also accessible as well.
 There is also the tram (see below) to help those who can’t walk long distances get around the island.

 A Free Tram Runs Around the Island